 The Indigenous Advocacy program supports and enhances the high school experience of First Nations, Metis and Inuit students through academic advising, tutorial support, and post-secondary planning.

 The Learning Resource Program is for students who have been identified as having learning difficulties.
-A variety of service options are available and range from supporting teachers in making adaptations, monitoring students’ progress, providing consultative services, as well as regularly scheduled tutorial classes.
+A variety of service options are available and range from supporting teachers in making adaptations, monitoring students’ progress, providing consultative services.

 ENGLISH AS AN ADDITIONAL LANGUAGE (EAL)